codersaiful/woo-product-table/readme.txt

 This plugin will help you to show All product in 1 page as Table.
 Also able to change/customize.
 Go to: Dashboard->PRODUCT TABLE .
 If you found any issue, Please inform me to codersaiful@gmail.com.

+**Columns/Item Load from Theme/ChildTheme**
+To get Item's Template From Active Theme, Use following Directory.
+* `[YourTheme]/woo-product-table/items/[YourItemFileName].php`
+Suppose: Item name is price, than location/directory from theme will be:
+* `[YourTheme]/woo-product-table/items/price.php`

 **Have a looks in short**
 https://www.youtube.com/watch?v=ZloiY3NRmW8
 **Pro Version's Features**